-Although it is theoretically possible to vacuum a pool using a shop vac (sometimes called a wet dry vac or just a wet vac), in practice, it would be a very time-consuming and probably not very effective method of cleaning a pool, unless perhaps it is a small above ground pool.
+Although it is theoretically possible to vacuum a pool using a shop vac (sometimes called a wet dry vac or just a wet vac), in practice, it would be very time-consuming and probably not very effective unless perhaps it is a small above-ground pool.

 Can I use a shop vac to clean my pool?
 Well, it might be better than nothing if you temporarily have a problem with your pool’s filtration system to keep the pool clean until it can be fixed.

-If you have a small above ground swimming pool, then using a pool vac may be a possible permanent solution, but not with an average size inground pool where using a pool vacuum attached to the pool’s filter system will be far more efficient.
+If you have a small above-ground swimming pool, then using a pool vacuum may be a permanent solution, but not with an average-sized inground pool, where using a pool vacuum attached to the pool’s filter system will be far more efficient.

 How to use a shop vac to clean a pool

-It is quite straightforward to use a shop vac to clean pool.
+It is quite straightforward to use a shop vac to clean the pool.

-1. Place your shop vac as close to your pool as possible since you will have little enough hose to reach the bottom of the pool.
-Obviously, ensure that the shop vac cannot fall into the water.
+- Place your shop vac as close to your pool as possible since you will have little enough hose to reach the bottom.
+Ensure that the shop vac cannot fall into the water.

-4. Move the vacuum head along the bottom of the pool to vacuum up the dirt.
-You should do this slowly to ensure you do not disturb the fine dirt as you work.
+- Move the vacuum head along the bottom of the pool to vacuum up the dirt.
+Do this slowly to ensure you do not disturb the fine dirt as you work.

-5. When the shop vac bucket is full, switch off the vac and empty the bucket in a suitable place.
+- When the shop vac bucket is full, switch off the vac and empty it into a suitable place.

 Pros and cons of using a shop vac